 Coastal Highway U.S. 17

-Leave the interstate traffic behind and hop onto a portion of the original “Dixie Highway.”
-Used during the early 20th century by Canadian and Midwestern vacationers seeking the sunny south, the route follows Coastal Highway U.S. 17 through Richmond Hill south to Darien, past Butler Island and Hofwyl-Broadfield Plantation to the port city of Brunswick.
+Leave the interstate traffic behind and hop onto a portion of the route used during the early 20th century by Canadian and Midwestern vacationers seeking the sunny south.
+The route follows Coastal Highway U.S. 17 through Richmond Hill south to Darien, past Butler Island to the port city of Brunswick.

-Meandering past old military forts, former rice plantations, rivers, and vast salt marshes, U.S. Highway 17 also serves as a scenic drive for the Colonial Coast Birding Trail.
+Meandering past old military forts, rivers, and vast salt marshes, U.S. Highway 17 also serves as a scenic drive for the Colonial Coast Birding Trail.
 Stop by Harris Neck National Wildlife Refuge or 17 other viewing spots to observe more than 300 species during migration and nesting season.

 Fun fact: In 1717, Scottish nobleman Sir Robert Montgomery named a section of the Georgia coast the “Golden Islands.”
 Others fancy the name originates from the changing hue of the marsh grass in autumn.